Putin signs annexation of Ukrainian regions as losses mount – KION546

 “A collective insane asylum can continue to live in a fictional world,” he added.

+A Russian-installed official in the Kherson region insisted that Ukrainian advances in the region have been halted.

+Kirill Stremousov, in comments to the state-run news agency RIA Novosti, said that “as of this morning … there are no movements” by Kyiv’s forces.
+He vowed that “they won’t enter (the city of) Kherson, it is impossible.”

-Kyiv’s military said Wednesday they have recaptured more villages in the southern Kherson region as a part of their massive counteroffensive effort.
-Operational Command South said that the Ukrainian flag has been raised above Liubymivka, Khreschenivka, Zolota Balka, Biliaivka, Ukrainka, Velyka and Mala Oleksandrivka villages.
+However, Kyiv’s military said Wednesday they have recaptured more villages in the Kherson region as a part of their massive counteroffensive effort.
+Operational Command South said that the Ukrainian flag has been raised above seven villages previously occupied by the Russians.

+Military hospitals are full of wounded Russian soldiers, and Russian military medics lack medicaments, wrote Deputy Head of Kherson regional administration Yurii Sobolevskyi on Telegram.
+After the condition of Russian soldiers stabilizes, they are sent for further treatment in Crimea.
+“Not everyone arrives,” he wrote.

 On the battlefield on Wednesday morning, multiple explosions rocked Bila Tserkva, setting off fires at what were described as infrastructure facilities in the city to the south of the capital Kyiv, regional leader Oleksiy Kuleba said on Telegram.